tanotosh/lab-5-phase-2/README.md

 ## Task 0: Fork this repo on GitHub
 **To get started, one team member should fork this repo on GitHub and share it with the team.
-All of you should then clone it.**
+All of you should then clone it.** did

 * * *